workwithstef/infrastructure-ansible/README.md

 SETTING UP KEYS

    [within ansible server]

 11. `$ cd ~/.ssh`
 12. `$ ssh-keygen` - this will generate rsa key pair
 13. `$ ssh-copy-id root@{IP}` - sends key to specified IP
     (you will now enter the password set in step 9)
-14. Repeat step 13 for each agent node.
+14. Repeat step 13 for each agent node IP.
-15. `$ ansible all -m ping` - pings all servers should now get ping:pong as result
+15. `$ ansible all -m ping` - pings all servers.
+  Should now get ping:pong as result

    `ssh root@{IP}` - to access agent server via ansible controller